 I’ve come to The Tea Shop on Hollywood Road, one of the oldest tea shops on one of the oldest streets in Hong Kong, to learn the dying art of Chinese tea.
 Except at the time, I don’t realize it’s a dying art.
 The year is 2001.
 It is a quiet, sweltering, lethargic summer day in Hong Kong.

 This colonial-era storefront is an urban fossil wedged between towering steel and cinderblock.
 The interior has the look and smell of an antique store, dimly lit by the warm amber hue of single lamp.
 A thin beam of sunlight pushes its way between the skyscrapers of Central and leaks through the front window.
 A wall-mounted air conditioner whirrs softly, struggling to compete with the stifling humidity on the other side of the threshold.

-We’re seated at a sturdy Victorian dining table that was long ago repurposed as a workbench, its top cluttered but orderly: stacks of miniature cups of different shapes and colors, clay and ceramic tea pots, wooden tweezers and spoons, a pile of hand-written notes and crumpled invoices, an antique scale and a box of pea-sized lead weights, a tray of almond cookies perched atop a column of yellowed hardcover books.
+We’re seated at a sturdy Victorian dining table that was long ago repurposed as a workbench, its top cluttered but orderly: stacks of miniature cups of different shapes and colors, clay and ceramic tea pots, wooden tweezers and spoons, a pile of hand-written notes and crumpled invoices, an antique scale and a box of pea-sized weights made of lead, a tray of almond cookies perched atop a column of yellowed hardcover books.

 A threadlike spiral of smoke dances through the shop as a stub of incense smolders on the shelf of an apothecary hutch across the room, tucked amongst pewter-lidded jars displaying an array of tea leaves, dried jasmine blossoms and rosebuds, ginseng root and all sorts of powders and potions that suggest ancient sorcery.